How a Culture of Content Marketing Increased One Company’s Web Traffic by 3000% in One Year

 5. Sharepoint is noted (bottom right) as the content storage area.

-In their next visual aid, Segue does a tremendous job showing showing the blogging goals, production, and distribution process:
+In their next visual aid, Segue does a tremendous job showing the blogging goals, production, and distribution process:

 I’m sure you can probably imagine the benefits of introducing visual aids to a company’s content marketing efforts.
 Sure, this may not be a good fit for a solopreneur or extremely small team, but for an organization like Segue that has dozens if not hundreds of potential content producers, it can make a very big impact on helping create a needed “cultural” approach to long term content marketing success.